The bell rings and the games begin.

-Classroom management has many different forms, and after a lot of trial and error, I have found the perfect combination of strategies that work for me.
-Here are four tools that even the most frugal teachers can implement easily.
+Elementary classroom management has many different forms and after a lot of trial and error, I have found the perfect combination of strategies that work for me.
+Here are four activities for elementary students that even the most frugal teachers can implement easily.

 1. Genius Gems